pmatulis/oasis/index.md

 * develop coordination
 * foster bodily awareness

-Long-term practitioners have reported additional benefits such as a higher quality of sleep, enhanced mental acuity, and open-heartedness.
+Long-term practitioners have reported additional benefits such as a better quality of sleep, enhanced mental acuity, and a softening of the heart.

 Exercises are done standing, in a chair, and sometimes on the floor.
-The movements taught are slow and sedate.
-They can be adapted according to the needs of the students.
+The movements are slow and sedate.
+They can be adapted according to the needs of each student.

-As a student progresses, aspects of the exercises deepen as a student's capacity to receive them deepens.
-However, everyone engages in the same essential practice.
+Various aspects of the exercises are highlighted as a student's capacity to understand them deepens over time.
+Everyone engages in the same essential practice however.

 Gradually, movements are stitched together like a puzzle.
 This enables a single longer move to be practised (fun).
 To the untrained eye, this "form" manifests